scriptotek/otsrdflib/README.rst

 ====================================

-An extension to the `rdflib <https://rdflib.readthedocs.org/>`_ Turtle serializer that adds order (at the price of speed).
-Useful when you need to generate diffs between Turtle files, or just to make it easier for human beings to inspect the files.
+An extension to the `rdflib <https://rdflib.readthedocs.org/>`_ Turtle serializer that adds order.
+This is useful e.g. if you have Turtle files under version control and want clean diffs.
+Or if you just want to publish a nice and ordered file that is easier to inspect by human beings.

 .. code-block:: console

     $ pip install otsrdflib

-Usage:
+Getting started:

 .. code-block:: python